The following parameters are essential for designing GDTs:

 Step 3: Set BPEAK & ΔB value

-Appropriate margin between worst case peak flux density and saturation flux density must be provided, usually a 1:3 margin is desirable.
+An appropriate margin between worst-case peak flux density and saturation flux density must be provided; usually a 1:3 margin is desirable.

 Example: Saturation flux density of ferrite material

 Bsat = 0.30T @ 100°C, BPEAK selected = 0.10T & = 0.20T

 BPEAK = Peak flux density in steady state operation

 ΔB = Peak-Peak flux density in steady state operation

 Step 4: Primary Turns